animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 Note
 </div></td>
-<td class="content">By default, SDG configures the
+<td class="content">By default, Spring Data for GemFire configures the
 <code>MappingPdxSerializer</code> to serialize your application domain
 model types, which does not require any special configuration out-of-the-box to properly identify application domain objects